bitrise-io/devcenter/_articles/code-signing/ios-code-signing/create-signed-ipa-for-xamarin.md

 ---
 You can easily create a signed IPA for your Xamarin project with Bitrise.
 All you need to do is set the relevant inputs of our `Xamarin Archive` step!

-!!! todo "Before you start"
 Before setting up IPA export, make sure that:

 * your code signing files have been collected: we recommend using our [codesigndoc](https://github.com/bitrise-tools/codesigndoc) tool.
 * you have the `Certificate and profile installer` step in your workflow.

 If you're all set, proceed to setting up IPA export in your workflow: